 Salt to the Sea by Ruta Sepetys

-Although Salt to the Sea takes place across the Baltic Sea, including mentions of Poland and Prussia, Joana’s Lithuanian roots truly ground the story in Baltic history, which is why I placed the title under books set in Lithuania–put the thumbs DOWN.
+Although Salt to the Sea takes place across the Baltic Sea, including mentions of Poland and Prussia, Joana’s Lithuanian roots truly ground the story in Baltic history.

-With the Soviet army advancing on Hitler’s fallen territory, refugees Emilia, Joana, and Florian scramble to catch safe passage to Germany.
+With the Soviet army advancing on Hitler’s fallen territory, refugees Emilia, Joana, and Florian scramble to find safe passage to Germany.

-Unfortunately, these youth board the unlucky Wilhelm Gustloff, which 10,000 passengers cram into to flee.
-True to history, the ship is struck with Soviet torpedoes.
-Over 9,000 innocent souls mostly comprised of women and children perish.
+Unfortunately, the youth board the unlucky Wilhelm Gustloff, which 10,000 passengers cram into to flee to safety.

 Indelible by Adelia Saunders

 Richard tries to learn more about his estranged and famous mother.
-Neil navigates his testy relationship with his father.
+Neil navigates a testy relationship with his father.
 Magdalena must bring the ashes of her Lithuanian friend to rest.

 Between Shades of Gray by Ruta Sepetys

-Like Salt to the Sea, Sepetys lights a candle on the effects of war on youth and civilians.
+Similar to Salt to the Sea, Sepetys sheds light on the effects of war on youth and civilians.
 Lina is also a minor crossover character from Salt to the Sea.

 The Dogs Of Riga by Henning Mankell

-An older Baltic book about Latvia, written in the 1990s, The Dogs Of Riga addresses post-war Latvia struggling for independence from Soviet Russia in the midst of a murder mystery.
+Written in the 1990s, The Dogs Of Riga is one of the most suspenseful Baltic books set in Latvia.
+It addresses post-war Latvia struggling for independence from Soviet Russia in the midst of a murder mystery.

-Although the second of a series, you can read The Dogs Of Riga as a stand-alone Latvian book.
-There are only minor, unnecessary references to the first in the series.
+Although the second of a series, you can read The Dogs Of Riga as a standalone novel.
+There are only minor references to the first in the series.

 Among The Living And The Dead: A Tale of Exile and Homecoming on the War Roads of Europe by Inara Verzemnieks

-If you are looking for nonfiction books about Latvia, Among The Living And The Dead gives the stark reality of Latvia during WWII and the remnants of a torn country.
+For gripping nonfiction books about Latvia, Among The Living And The Dead showcases the stark reality of Latvia during WWII and the remnants of a torn country.

 Raised by her grandparents, Inara returns to her grandmother’s motherland, Latvia.
 Desiring to know more about Livija’s life as a refugee, Inara seeks answers from her aunt, Asuma’s, stories.

-Although one of slower-paced books set in Latvia, learn about a land full of ghosts that persevere in the name of home.
-Nonfiction Memoir; Latvian WWII History.
+Although one of the slower-paced books set in Latvia on this list, witness a land full of ghosts with families who persevere in the name of home.

-The Caveman Chronicle is one of the most dense Baltic literature books on this list but also the most thought-provoking with endless depth.
+The Caveman Chronicle is one of the densest Baltic literature books on this list but also the most thought-provoking; it won’t be for everyone (it’s a bit of a tedious tome at times).

 On the fringes of independence from the Soviets, an eccentric and lost group of artists, writers, and politicians gather at the elite Cave for drinks and conversation.